Prologue

 Intercup winners 1985: Further international successes are thin on the ground.
 Most notably, in 1985 Union won the Intercup in a group with Bayer Uerdingen, Standard Liège and Lausanne Sports.

-FC Union Berlin
+Union Berlin Köpenick failures rare

 Giant-killer at Wuhlheide: The Alte Försterei quickly proved to be a giant-killing ground on the domestic front.
 In the 2000/01 season, all of German football got to know the Köpenick football cult venue, which until then had been familiar practically only to connoisseurs of east German football or Berlin specialists.
 That changed during the DFB-Pokal matches of that memorable season.
 In the tight stadium, where the scoreboard was still operated by hand and the pitch after snowfall for the semi-final resembled a Brandenburg field more than a competitive football ground, the perennial underdogs strung one victory after another together.
 The absolute highlight of the cup run — five consecutive home wins — was the semi-final against Borussia Mönchengladbach.
 A 6-4 penalty shootout win sealed Union Berlin's place in the final on February 6, 2001!